 Fortunately for these Habsburgs, most of them were head of another, entirely separate, “empire” – the Holy Roman Empire that persisted more or less from the late 900s to the early 1800s.
 You may have heard of the very first Holy Roman Emperor, Charlemagne:

 Much of Europe in those days wasn’t made up of large kingdoms.
 Instead you also had myriads of duchies, principalities, free cities etc. etc.

-The Holy Roman Empire was a collection of such entities across a large chunk of today’s central Europe (Germany, Austria, Switzerland and more).
+The Holy Roman Empire brought together a collection of such entities across a large chunk of today’s central Europe (Germany, Austria, Switzerland and more).

 Although essentially independent of each other, these entities all pledged common allegiance to a monarch elected by the most senior of his peers and formally anointed Holy Roman Emperor by the Pope.